Kino8724/collection-tracker-app/README.md

 ### What

-It is an application built with React Native and stores all of the information of the collection(s) locally on the phone using mySQL so no pesky cloud database costs :3
+It is an application built with React Native and stores all of the information of the collection(s) locally on the phone using SQLite so no pesky cloud database costs :3

 ### When